 Sigma Kappa Delta, Epsilon Alpha Chapter, is an English honor society at Northeast.
-It is the first chapter in the state of Alabama to be chartered.
+It is the first chapter in Alabama to be chartered.
 The society is specifically designed for two-year community colleges.
-Membership requirements include: completion of at least 12 semester hours college credit and three semester hours of college English with a "B" or better.
+Membership requirements include: a 3.0 GPA, completion of at least 12 semester hours college credit and three semester hours of college English, with no grade lower than a "B".
 Sponsors: Joan Reeves, Leah Barnett, and Jody Ragsdale, English Building.